GLOBAL-MARKETS-Stocks dip on caution before Fed, earnings | Headlines

 GLOBAL-MARKETS-Stocks dip on caution before Fed, earnings

-Shares eased from record peaks on Tuesday as optimism about a global economic recovery was dented by caution before a policy decision by the Federal Reserve and earnings updates from a number of blue-chip companies.
-MSCI's gauge of stocks across the globe shed 0.20%.
+Shares eased from record peaks on Tuesday as optimism about a global economic recovery was dented by caution before a policy decision by the U.S. Federal Reserve and earnings updates from a number of blue-chip companies.
+MSCI's gauge of stocks across the globe shed 0.08%.

 The world index has risen 9% so far this year, underpinned by expectations that rising COVID-19 vaccination rates will allow more economies to recover and give a big boost to company profits.
 Earnings in Europe are expected to have risen 61% in the first quarter, while U.S. profits are seen up more than 31%, according to the latest Refinitiv IBES estimates.